Wang-Group/mof-ni-catalysts/README.md

 For a detailed understanding of the methods and results, please refer to the publication.

 ## Contributions and Support
 Feel free to contribute by opening issues or submitting pull requests.
-For questions or support, contact [your email address].

 ## License
 This project is licensed under the MIT License.